 A comparison of general election results in 1997 and 2015 shows that Labour’s geographic contraction has not been limited to Scotland but is evident in England and Wales as well (Labour seats in red).

 Neither Corbyn nor his current challenger Owen Smith have a serious plan or even a coherent vision to reverse Labour’s degeneration into a party that wins elections almost exclusively in multi-ethnic densely populated urban areas of England.
 Smith’s attempt to position himself as ‘like Corbyn but competent’ is awkward, clumsy, and unconvincing not only because it is a contradiction in terms but more importantly because it is obviously insincere.
-Smith’s pathetic pandering shows just how ideologically and strategically bankrupt New Labour’s successors are; they see no other way to beat a 1980s political antique except to ape him and hope against hope that enough Corbyn supporters fall for it.
+His pathetic pandering shows just how ideologically and strategically bankrupt New Labour’s successors are; they see no other way to beat a 1980s political antique except to ape him and hope against hope that enough Corbyn supporters fall for it.

 They won’t and they aren’t.